 I brought burgers and innuendos, and he brought the laughter.
 At the end of the night, my shoes were across the room and I was joking about him needing a Roomba to bring them to me when he leaned over to kiss me.
 It startled me and he said he wanted to taste my laughter.

 I smiled and kissed him back, murmuring into his mouth that I wanted to taste his desperation.
 We met several times over the next couple of weeks.
 We had good food and lots of laughter and spent hours kissing and breathing each other in.

 One day he walked me to his room and when he nervously unbuttoned my shirt, I knew he’d never done this before.
 I stilled his hands with mine, tested my mouth against his, and showed him how to touch me.
 The next morning, I woke up and watched the sunrise and caress his skin with its rays.

 I left a note that said last night was amazing and I would remember him fondly, kissed his shoulder blade, and left.

 Two weeks later I got a letter in the mail from him saying that he had gotten sick and couldn’t deliver the presents this year.
 I was the only one he could trust to do it.
 His neighbor would let me in.

 At the hospital, the kids asked about him and got a sad look in their eyes when I said he was sick.
 Afterward, I mentioned it in passing to one of the nurses.
 She gave me the same look and walked me down the hall to another room.

 Two days later, he died.
-He never woke up but I hoped he knew I was there.
+He never woke up, but I hoped he knew I was there.
 I hoped he knew he wasn’t alone.
 I sat in the chair holding his lifeless hand for hours until I heard the children singing Silent Night in the lobby.
-A tear ran gave and I was grateful for the gift he gave me.
+A tear ran down my face, and I was grateful for the gift he gave me.